grahampugh/erase-install/README.md

     sudo bash erase-install.sh --samebuild
     ```

+* Run the script with argument `--sameos` to check for the installer which matches the currently installed macOS major version.
+This basically filters by version, and looks for the latest build matching the version.
+Useful if you want to avoid upgrading during erase-install, but don't want to have to specify a particular OS.

+    ```
+    sudo bash erase-install.sh --sameos
+    ```

 * Run the script with argument `--os=10.14` to check for the installer which matches the specified macOS major version.
-This basically filters by version, and looks for the lowest build matching the version.
+This basically filters by version, and looks for the latest build matching the version.
 Useful during Golden Master periods.

     ```
     sudo bash erase-install.sh --os=10.14
     ```

 * Run the script with argument `--version=10.14.3` to check for the installer which matches the specified macOS point version.
 This basically filters by version, and looks for the lowest build matching the version.
-Useful during Golden Master periods.

     ```
     sudo bash erase-install.sh --version=10.14.3